andreasdominik/HermesMQTT.jl/docs/src/details.md

 - the first part is the intent name (because one `config.ini` is responsible for all intents of a skill)
 - the second part must be exactly one of the phrases `must_include`, `must_chain` or `must_span`.
-- the last part of the parameter name can be used as a description and is necessary to make all parameter lines unique
 - the parameter value is a comma-separated list of words or regular expressions.

 For `must_include` each uttered command must include all words.